hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

 # Application Logs - Installer Beta

 The installer-based version runs the application in a set of docker containers.
 As such, any tooling that can interact with docker logs can read the logs.
-This includes running the command `docker logs` as well as access the [Docker API](https://docs.docker.com/engine/api/v1.36/#operation/ContainerLogs).
+This includes running the command `docker logs`, as well as access the [Docker API](https://docs.docker.com/engine/api/v1.36/#operation/ContainerLogs).

 An example of a tool that can automatically pull logs for all docker containers is [logspout](https://github.com/gliderlabs/logspout).
 It can easily be configured to take the docker logs and send them to a syslog endpoint.
 Here is an example invocation to do so: